We aim for...

 An online community that you can join anytime, anywhere

-It is a neurodiversity Discord community that is easy for those who do not have a real party association or self-help association nearby or who feel the hurdles to participate, and can participate regardless of whether they have a diagnosis or not.
-The purpose is to improve the QOL of members through information sharing, etc.
+A neurodiversity Discord community you can participate regardless of whether you have a diagnosis.
+The main purpose is to improve the QOL of members through information sharing and socializing

 Click here for details